michaelnmmeyer/dharma/views/documentation.md

 Our bibliography is stored on Zotero servers [here](https://www.zotero.org/groups/1633743/erc-dharma).
-The DHARMA database stores a copy of it, which is updated every hour or so, but not immediately after a modification (for now).
+The DHARMA database stores a copy of it, which is updated after every modification on zotero.org.

 It is important to know that, even though we are using the Zotero data model, we are using several distinct bibliography processors for formatting entries